 Upon request from the Financial Aid Office, you may need to provide additional documents such as student and/or parent tax returns, verification of untaxed income, or other documents required to determine eligibility.

-Your eligibility for the need-based financial aid programs is determined by subtracting your Effective Family Contribution (EFC) as determined by your Student Aid Report, from the cost of attendance for your course of study.
+Your eligibility for Need-Based financial aid programs is determined by subtracting your Effective Family Contribution (EFC) as determined by your Student Aid Report, from the Cost of Attendance for your course of study.
 Cost of attendance includes tuition and fees, books and supplies, housing, personal and transportation costs.
 Charges for tuition and fees can be found in the Tuition & Fees section of the current EI catalog.
-Other costs are based on standard expense budget as determined by the California Student Aid Commission.
+Other costs are based on a standard expense budget as determined by the California Student Aid Commission.
 These costs are subject to change.